Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic: NUMERICAL EXPERIMENTS

 \subsection{Comparison with State-of-the-art Benchmarks}

-In this subsection, we compare the proposed method with several state-of-the-art MARL benchmarks, MAA2C, MAPPO and MAACKTR, as mentioned in Section~\ref{sec:2}, as well as a model predictive control (MPC) method \cite{cao2013two,cao2015cooperative}.
+In this subsection, we compare the proposed method with several state-of-the-art MARL benchmarks, MAA2C, MAPPO and MAACKTR, as mentioned in Section~\ref{sec:2}, as well as an improved model predictive control (MPC) method \cite{cao2013two,cao2015cooperative}.
+The dynamics, cost function and constraint ingredients of the improved MPC approach are elaborated in the Appendix.
 All the MARL benchmarks are implemented by sharing parameters among agents to deal with dynamic numbers of agents, and using the global reward and the discrete action space.
-We adopt the 8-step safety supervisor (ours: baseline + $Tn=8$) in all traffic levels as it takes a good trade-off between collision rate and prediction efficiency as shown in Section~\ref{sec:V-3}.
-We slightly modified the MPC scheme proposed in \cite{cao2013two,cao2015cooperative} to adopt the highway simulator as follows: \begin{enumerate} \item The proposed MPC uses a point mass model for each vehicle as adopted in \cite{cao2013two,cao2015cooperative}, which is different from the bicycle model used in the simulator. \item In the MPC implementation, the lane changing task is a trajectory based one, since we are modeling each vehicle as a point mass and there is no applicable ``left lane" or ``right lane" command. \item The main lane HDVs in the MPC scheme are considered to have a constant speed which is different than the IDM model considered for the HDVs in the highway simulator. \end{enumerate}
+We adopt the 8-step safety supervisor (baseline + $T_n=8$) in all traffic levels as it takes a good trade-off between collision rate and prediction efficiency as shown in Section~\ref{sec:V-3}.

 Fig.~\ref{fig:plot_reward_safety_benchmark} shows the evaluation results during training for all the MARL algorithms.
-The proposed method (ours) consistently outperforms the benchmarks in all traffic levels.
+The proposed method (baseline + $T_n=8$) consistently outperforms the benchmarks in all traffic levels.
 The proposed method shows even greater advantage in terms of sample efficiency and training performance in the {\it Hard} mode over the benchmarks.
 Fig.~\ref{fig:plot_reward_safety_speed_benchmark} shows the proposed method has relatively higher average training speeds which lead to high training efficiency.
 Note that it is not wise to have high vehicle speed as in MAPPO methods in dense traffic, which will lead to very high collision rates as shown in Table~\ref{tab:collision_benchmarks}.

-After training, all algorithms for each traffic density are tested over 3 random seeds for 30 epochs and the average collision rates and vehicle speeds are shown in Table~\ref{tab:collision_benchmarks}.
-The testing results also show that the proposed method can run without collisions and achieve higher efficiency than other benchmark algorithms.
-Note that even though MPC achieves higher average speed ($24.50~m/s$ and $24.37~m/s$) compared to our approach ($24.08~m/s$ and $22.73~m/s$) in \textit{Medium} and \textit{Hard} traffic densities, it has a really high collision rates ($0.26$ and $0.50$) v.s. ours ($0$ and $0$).
-Overall MPC did not produce satisfactory results as we originally expected.
-We think this might be caused by the fact that the point-mass model adopted in the MPC scheme is different from the higher-fidelity model used in the simulation platform.